worlddemocrats/federation/CONSTITUTION.md

 In pursuit of our goals, the World Democrats shall adhere to the following principles:

-- **Unity and Global Collaboration:** We advocate unity, cooperation, and shared purpose, not only within our Federation but also with global partners and supporters.
+- **Unity and Global Collaboration:** We advocate unity, cooperation, and shared purpose, not only within our organization but also with global partners and supporters.

 - **Focus on Impact and Global Relevance:** Our endeavors focus on addressing the pressing challenges and existential risks of our times.
 We prioritize initiatives that have substantial global benefits.